XY-Finance/ChainInteractor/README.md

 - Review the documentation in the `docs/` directory
 - Ensure you're connected to the correct network
 - Verify your wallet has sufficient funds for gas fees
+- Check loading states and skeleton UI for operation progress